Stockport Grammar School: Current site on Buxton Road

-The Hallam Hall, seen from across the Old Quad below was named after the Mayor of Stockport and major benefactor Ephraim Hallam.
-This was originally the School’s Assembly Hall and later the main library but due to the expansion of the School site, which included a new, multi-resource 14000 book library, the hall was converted into an entertainments room.
+The Hallam site was inaugurated on 29 January 1916 by the Chairman of Cheshire County Council.
+The Hallam Hall, seen from across the Old Quad below was named after the Mayor of Stockport and benefactor Ephraim Hallam.

-The main school building was constructed with a Victorian neo-Gothic style of architecture.
-Other buildings which have been constructed since then have mostly remained continuous with the general style of the main site, particularly the muted red brick and distinctive yellow limestone bands which feature heavily on the main building.

 New Woodsmoor building 2013 - present

 In 2011, planning permission was received to erect a new teaching block on the Woodsmoor side of the site, to replace the Woodsmoor hall and laboratories that were demolished in 2010.
 The build was completed in June 2012, and the "black and white tower" and classics block were demolished later that year.